csc-training/node-level-optimization/instruction-level-parallelism/README.md

 # Simple vectorization and instruction level parallelism

+In this exercise you can investigate with a simple microbenchmark how vectorization and instruction level parallelism show up in the performance.
+We suggest you to try here both Mahti and Puhti.

 [peak](../demos/peak) is microbenchmark, where one issues independent operations (fused multiply adds, multiplications, or additions).
 Operands can be kept in registers, so the the code is purely compute bound and can reach close to theoretical peak floating point performance.
 The code uses C++ template metaprogramming, but in pseudocode the main kernel looks like (for fused multiply add, multiply and add correspondingly):